conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 the `bin` directory, along with programs.
 There is also no standard filename versioning scheme, though many libraries include a version in the filename.
 The `.dll` files are only used at runtime.
-To build programs against a shared library, an additional import library of `.lib` format must be used, which also specifies the `.dll` file to use.
+To build programs against a shared library, an additional import library of `.lib` format must be used, which essentially describes the (visible) content of a `.dll` file to use.

-On most systems, loadable modules use the same format as shared libraries.
-Darwin is an exception to that, where loadable modules are "bundles".
+On most systems, loadable modules use the same format as shared libraries. macOS is an exception to that, where loadable modules are "bundles".
 The recommended suffix for these files is `.bundle`, though much software (including Python) uses `.so` instead.
 They are usually installed into tool-specific directories.